-6.10 Where sections of the new driveway are within the RPAs of retained trees, an "up and over" style construction will be necessary, to ensure that all existing ground levels are retained in their current form, as well as ensuring that satisfactory moisture and oxygen can be obtained from the underlying soil by any tree roots in this area.
+6.10 Where sections of the new driveway are within the RPAs of trees to be retained, an "up and over" style construction will be necessary, to ensure that all existing ground levels are retained in their current form, as well as ensuring that satisfactory moisture and oxygen can be obtained from the underlying soil by any tree roots in this area.
+The trees affected are T1 (15% encroachment) and T4 (7% encroachment), both of which are less than 20% encroachment and therefore within acceptable levels.
 A design for this proposed access route must be drawn up by a structural engineer, in close co-ordination with the retained arboriculturalist.
 A preliminary method statement has been included at section 8 of this document.